OffchainLabs/op-block-hash-prover/README.md

 **`src/contracts/BaseProver.sol:BaseProver`** contains internal helper functions for verifying MPT proofs of storage slots given an RLP block header.
 Both the `ChildToParentProver` and `ParentToChildProver` contracts inherit the `BaseProver`.
 Unless your home or target chain uses a non standard block header encoding scheme or a non MPT state trie, this contract likely requires no modification.

-**`src/contracts/ChildToParentProver.sol:ChildToParentProver`** is a skeleton child to parent block hash prover contract. `verifyTargetBlockHash` and `getTargetBlockHash` must be implemented to fit your chain. `verifyStorageSlot` likely does not require modification if your target chain uses the standard Ethereum block header encoding scheme and MPT state trie.
+**`src/contracts/ChildToParentProver.sol:ChildToParentProver`** is a skeleton child to parent block hash prover contract whose home is the child chain and target is the parent chain. `verifyTargetBlockHash` and `getTargetBlockHash` must be implemented to fit your chain. `verifyStorageSlot` likely does not require modification if your target chain uses the standard Ethereum block header encoding scheme and MPT state trie.
 See [`IBlockHashProver`](https://github.com/OffchainLabs/broadcast-erc/blob/main/contracts/standard/interfaces/IBlockHashProver.sol) for details.

-**`src/contracts/ParentToChildProver.sol:ParentToChildProver`** is a skeleton parent to child block hash prover contract. `verifyTargetBlockHash` and `getTargetBlockHash` must be implemented to fit your chain. `verifyStorageSlot` likely does not require modification if your target chain uses the standard Ethereum block header encoding scheme and MPT state trie.
-See [`IBlockHashProver`](https://github.com/OffchainLabs/broadcast-erc/blob/main/contracts/standard/interfaces/IBlockHashProver.sol) for details.
+**`src/contracts/ParentToChildProver.sol:ParentToChildProver`** is the same as `ChildToParentProver`, but has the parent chain as its home and child chain as its target.

 **`src/contracts/BlockHashProverPointer.sol:BlockHashProverPointer`** is a production ready ERC-7888 compliant `IBlockHashProverPointer` implementation.
 It has a single owner that can set the prover.
 This contract likely requires no modification.